Mauritania Country Profile

 The Nouakchott University Library (in French).

-Official website of the Ministry for Rural Development and the Environment with information about the ministry , its work and function. (in French and Arabic)
+Official website of the Ministry of Environment and Sustainable Development with information about the ministry, its work and function. (in French and Arabic)

 Le Parc National du Banc d'Arguin